Ashraf Pahlavi: Third marriage

 Pahlavi married a third and final time on 5 June 1960 (at the Iranian Embassy in Paris) to Mehdi Bushehri (1916–?), who was the director of the Maison d'Iran (House of Iran), Paris.
 He was a nephew of Javad Bushehri, a politician.
 Pahlavi and Mehdi Bushehri had no children together, and were often separated while Pahlavi lived in exile in New York City and Mehdi Bushehri remained in Paris.

-In a 1980 interview with The New York Times journalist Judy Klemesrud, Pahlavi stated, "I have never been a good mother.
+In a 1980 interview with The New York Times journalist Judy Lee Klemesrud, Pahlavi stated, "I have never been a good mother.
 Because of my way of life, I was not with my children very much".

 Exile and death

-After the Revolution Princess Ashraf divided her time between Beekman Place 29 which she sold before moving to Park Avenue in New York City, Paris and in Juan-les-Pins, on the French Riviera.
+After the Revolution Princess Ashraf divided her time between Beekman Place 29, which she sold before moving to Park Avenue, in New York City (Beekman Place 29 and 31), Paris and in Juan-les-Pins (35 Bd Edouard Baudoin), on the French Riviera.

 Princess Ashraf Pahlavi died on 7 January 2016 in Monte Carlo at the age of 96.
 She had suffered from Alzheimer's disease.
 Her death was announced by her nephew and the imperial family's head, Reza Pahlavi on his Facebook page.

 Robert F. Armao, an adviser, said the cause was "old age".
 Armao related that Princess Ashraf died in her sleep at home in Europe, but declined to name the country, citing concern for the safety of her family.

 Her funeral took place on 14 January 2016 in the Cimetière de Monaco in Monaco, attended by members of the Pahlavi family, including Empress Farah Pahlavi.

 At the time of her death, she was the oldest living member of her family.